 Medicare Part D in South Carolina

 Original Medicare provides fairly comprehensive coverage, but it does not pay for outpatient prescription drugs.
 Medicare beneficiaries who have supplemental coverage from an employer (via a retiree plan or a plan sponsored by a current employer) often have prescription drug coverage integrated with the employer plan.
-But without a supplemental employer-sponsored plan, Medicare beneficiaries need coverage under a Medicare Medicare Part D plan.
-These can either be obtained as stand-alone coverage, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.
+But without a supplemental employer-sponsored plan or Medicaid, Medicare beneficiaries need coverage under a Medicare Medicare Part D plan.
+These can either be obtained as stand-alone coverage or as part of a Medicare Advantage plan that includes Medicare Part D prescription drug coverage.

-In 2019, there are 26 stand-alone Part D plans for sale in South Carolina, with premiums that range from about $14 to $137/month.
+In 2020, there are 28 stand-alone Medicare Part D plans for sale in South Carolina, with premiums that range from about $13 to $191/month.

-487,438 Medicare beneficiaries in South Carolina were enrolled in stand-alone Part D coverage, an additional 269,846 had Part D coverage as part of their Medicare Advantage plans.
+478,857 Medicare beneficiaries in South Carolina were enrolled in stand-alone Medicare Part D plans as of mid-2020, and an additional 339,551 had Medicare Part D coverage as part of their Medicare Advantage plans.

 Medicare spending in South Carolina

-You can read more about Medicare in South Carolina in our state Medicare guide.
-You can also contact South Carolina’s Insurance Counseling Assistance and Referral for Elders, the state’s State Health Insurance Assistance Program (SHIP), with questions related to Medicare coverage in South Carolina.
+If you need help with Medicare eligibility in South Carolina or Medicare enrollment in South Carolina, you can contact South Carolina’s Insurance Counseling Assistance and Referral for Elders, the state’s State Health Insurance Assistance Program (SHIP), with questions related to Medicare coverage in South Carolina.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.